 Where to stay

 There are many hotels and guest rooms available that offers contemporary rooms and suites.
 They offer brilliant overall design, facilities and dining options.
-They are the center point for a number of tourist destinations.
+They are the centre point for a number of tourist destinations.

 - Hotel Mannil Regency Contact: Kaipattoor Pathanamthitta Road, Pathanamthitta, Kerala 689645